dcunited001/dcunited001.github.io/_drafts/a-sinister-monopoly-on-morality.md

     hit a mathematic networking limit)
   - when you can process signals which are not available to the human body or mind. e.g. infrared, electromagnetic, etc
+- for example, a computer with 10,000 networked cameras loses the requirement of locality to process signals received through vision.
+  - that is, in order for us to process a sign received through vision, we not only have to be looking, but we have to be in a position such it that is possible to see that sign.
+  - but, for a computer with networked vision signals streaming in from 10,000 cameras scattered across a city, it's not necessary to be in a particular position, especially if the computer system is guarateed to receive a particular amount of coverage.
+    - so if there are enough cameras over a city, then the data streaming in is guaranteed to provide enough coverage to minimize almost all blind spots.
+  - this is terrifying, really
+- another example: microphones in mobile phones in conjunction with GPS essentially gives this computer a set of ears that can process sound without the requirement of locality
+  - this is in line with my prediction that networked computer systems eventually cause our world to evolve into one with information
+    omnipresence: *INFORMATION IS AVAILABLE TO EVERYONE AT ALL TIMES AND IN ALL LOCATIONS*
+  - now take a look at my own life and imagine everyone had to live like that...

 a group of people who has control over such an entity posess knowledge of pretty much anything that happens and can almost tap into your